Core-Tools/docs/README.md

 # LLMbench: Unified LLM Benchmark Execution Framework

-**LLMbench** is a modular, cross-platform CLI-driven framework for executing large language model (LLM) benchmarks.
+**LLMbench** is a modular, cross-platform CLI-driven framework written in go-lang for executing large language model (LLM) benchmarks.
 It abstracts the deployment and execution complexity of standard and custom benchmark suites using a unified gRPC-based architecture.
+It can be used in go-lang desktop/server applications exposing it's own APIs for benchmarks management

 ![Architecture Diagram](diagrams/main.drawio.png)